Your Guide to Napa Valley on a Budget

 Acumen Wine

-Photo Courtesy of Acumen Wine Gallery | Susan DeMatei
+Photo courtesy of Acumen Wine Gallery | Susan DeMatei

 If you’re hungry for more budget-conscious food ideas, check out one of Napa’s food trucks.
 Offering everything from burgers and sandwiches to tacos and hot dogs, if you spot one while cruising around town, your taste buds (and your wallet) will surely thank you.
 Though not in downtown Napa, one of our go-to food trucks is at Clif Family Winery in St. Helena, where you’ll find seasonal salads and snacks under $15—many made with organic ingredients grown in their own garden.